okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentotherintegrationsteps.md

 ### 1: Initiate the sign-in and choose Okta Verify as the authenticator

 First, the user initiates the user sign-in with username and password and chooses Okta Verify as the authenticator to enroll in.
-These steps are common between enrollment flows and described in [Initiate sign in for Okta Verify enrollment](#initiate-sign-in-for-okta-verify-enrollment).
+These steps are shared between enrollment flows and described in [Initiate sign in for Okta Verify enrollment](#initiate-sign-in-for-okta-verify-enrollment).

 ### 2: Display QR Code and option to select other channels